Tests for quantum contextuality in terms of $q$-entropies: Entropic inequalities for the CHSH scenario

 It is easy to write the $q$-entropic inequalities for the $n$-cycle scenario.
 Here, each pair $\{X_{j},X_{j+1}\}$ is jointly measurable.
 We suppose that there exist a joint probability distribution $p(x_{1},x_{2},\ldots,x_{n})$, which marginalizes to two-observable distributions of the form

 Assuming this, we extend Eq. (\ref{comb3}) in the following way.
 For $q\geq1$, one has

 This formula can be derived by means of obvious extension of the reasons from Eqs. (\ref{comb0})--(\ref{comb3}).
 We refrain from presenting the details here.
 Using Eqs. (\ref{chrl}) and (\ref{minq}), we could rewrite the inequality (\ref{rthm}) with use of the joint $q$-entropies or the mutual $q$-informations.
 The former is essential in studying models of detection inefficiencies.
 We consider this issue in the next section.
-To compare Eq. (\ref{rthm}) with predictions of quantum theory, we can put the characteristic quantity $\ca_{q}$ by a direct extension of Eq. (\ref{caAB}).
+To compare Eq. (\ref{rthm}) with predictions of quantum theory, we will use an immediate extension of Eq. (\ref{caAB}).
 For $q=1$, such a quantity for the KCBS scenario was considered in Ref. \cite{krk12}.
 The inequality (\ref{rthm}) is then rewritten as $\ca_{q}\leq0$.
 If predictions of quantum mechanics do sometimes lead to strictly positive $\ca_{q}$, then the noncontextuality hypothesis fails.
 In such a case, the quantity $\ca_{q}$ characterizes an amount of violation of the inequality (\ref{rthm}).
 As was argued in Ref. \cite{krk12}, violation of the inequality (\ref{rthm}) implies violation of the corresponding pentagram inequality of Ref. \cite{kly08}, but the converse is not true.
-Further, obtained findings could be verified in the experiment.
-In the next section, we consider an example with five quantities for a three-dimensional quantum system.
+Such findings could be verified in appropriate experiments.